-Organizer: American Association for the Advancement of Science (AAAS) Co-organizer: Kyoto University Purpose: Amid concerns about the decline in Japan's scientific and technological capabilities, we are pleased to announce the Science Japan Meeting 2025 with the theme of "Enhancing Science in Japan Through Industry-Academia Collaboration."
+Organizer: American Association for the Advancement of Science (AAAS) Co-organizer: Kyoto University Purpose: Amid concerns about the decline in Japan's scientific and technological prowess, we are pleased to announce the Science Japan Meeting 2025 with the theme of "Enhancing Science in Japan Through Industry-Academia Collaboration."
 This important conference will bring key figures from the American Association for the Advancement of Science (AAAS), such as the Editor-in-Chief and Publisher of Science and its sister journals, to Japan.
-They will join experts from Japan's top class academic institutions and those involved in industry-academia collaboration to discuss and make recommendations on critical issues related to the enhancement of science in Japan.
+They will join experts from Japan's leading academic institutions and those involved in industry-academia collaboration to discuss and make recommendations on critical issues related to the enhancement of science in Japan.
 At this meeting, we will examine the latest trends in research and development and the current state of scientific publishing, bringing together experts from a wide range of fields, including academia, companies involved in the implementation of research outcomes, and national organizations responsible for promoting science and technology.
 We aim to create a platform for sharing knowledge and experiences, exploring the path forward together to pave the way for the future of science in Japan.
 We sincerely invite and seek the participation and cooperation of all those who contribute to the enhancement of science in Japan.

 Date: March 10, 2025 (Monday) 13:00-20:00 (including a reception) Location: Kyoto University Clock Tower Centennial Hall (Centennial Hall, International Exchange Hall) (Address: Yoshida-honmachi, Sakyo-ku, Kyoto-shi, Kyoto 606-8501, JAPAN) Organizer: American Association for the Advancement of Science (AAAS) Co-organizer: Kyoto UniversitySupport: Japan Science and Technology Agency (JST), Japan Society for the Promotion of Science (JSPS), Council on Competitiveness-Nippon (COCN), New Energy and Industrial Technology Development Organization (NEDO), Kyoto PrefectureSecretariat: Science Japan Office (c/o ASCA Corporation)Participants: Pre-registration required Researchers whose research articles have been published in Science and its sister journals - Researchers affiliated with universities, research institutions, and companies - Industry professionals involved in the implementation of research outcomes - Students (undergraduate and graduate students) - Government officials, media representatives, etc.Participation fee: FreeNumber of expected participants: approx. 300